 The easiest way to convey texture within a photograph is to focus on detail.
 Finding textures in street photography is easy, there are hundreds of examples surrounding us at any given time.
 But finding an interesting textural piece worth photographing is a little harder.

-Try and concentrate on eye catching colours or patterns and investigate the make-up of the city.
+Try and concentrate on eye catching colors or patterns and investigate the make-up of the city.
 Once you start seeking out these textures, your eye will become trained to spot potential photographs more readily.

 Patterns come in endless shapes and sizes, but they all fall under the heading of repetitious subject matter.
 Pattern can provide order to a scene or add to the chaos of our urban landscape.
 Because humans are hard-wired to identify pattern, there is something both soothing and unsettling about pattern.
 They make us wonder about the rhythm of our environment, inviting our eyes to dance across the image and then back again.